5DPixel/MicroCVM/docs/instruction_set.md

 - All instructions are **little-endian**.
 - Only register indices 0–7 are valid.
 Any other value may be interpreted as an address or immediate.
-- You may expand this format later to support memory addressing, jumps, stack manipulation, etc.